 - Server Response Time by Country: 2 Seconds (for Target audience Country)

 - Redirect Time for Countries: As small as possible (for Target audience Country)

 You can find more information on how to create alerts, here.

 “According to surveys done by Akamai and Gomez.com, nearly half of web users expect a site to load in 2 seconds or less, and they tend to abandon a site that isn’t loaded within 3 seconds.” – From Kissmetrics

 After identifying the presence of the problem, you need to diagnose the cause that is causing the issue.
 Yes, there could be multiple reasons for a site’s slow page load time.
 Here are some of them:

-- Requested page is large.
+- The requested page is large.